Table of contents

 This article evaluates the benefits of coolant pasteurizing together with a disc centrifuge.

 Industrial machining operations involve metal cutting.
-These include turning, milling, grinding, honing, gear-cutting, etc. All these operations generate heat due to the friction between the cutting tool and machined base metal.
+These include turning, milling, grinding, honing, gear-cutting, etc. All these operations generate heat due to the friction between the cutting tool and the machined base metal.

 Machining coolants extend the working life of cutting tools by reducing the friction between the tool and the part.
 This reduced friction enables faster machining and improved finish of machined components.